-Opening.
 The opening stage is all about building rapport and establishing trust.
-You’re trying to make a good first impression – while at the same time, gathering the details you need to flesh out a picture of your prospect’s current situation.
+You’re trying to make a good first impression while at the same time gathering the details you need to flesh out a picture of your prospect’s current situation.

 Finally, benefits represent the impact a product’s features and advantages deliver to the user.
 With the laptop example, you might highlight the positive outcomes that purchase might have on the buyer’s productivity or quality of work.

-Obtaining commitment.
-The fourth and final stage is obtaining commitment.
-At this point, your goal is convincing the buyer to take the next step – that might mean convincing them to loop in other decision-makers, book a demo, or go ahead and sign the contract.
-This stage might span multiple meetings and phases – and in many cases, it’s where reps encounter the most objectives.
+That might mean convincing them to loop in other decision-makers, book a demo, or go ahead and sign the contract.
+This stage might span multiple meetings and phases.
+In many cases, it’s where reps encounter the most objections.

-Now that we’ve gone over the SPIN question types and their corresponding stages, here’s a look at how SPIN’s questions and stages work together to guide the sales process:
+Now that we’ve gone over the SPIN question types and their corresponding stages, let's look at the questions you can use through each stage of the SPIN process:

 - What do you sell?